textcreationpartnership/A02652/README.md

 ##Content Summary##

 #####Front#####

-Vlysses vpon Aiax.
-Written by Misodiaboles to his friend PhilaretesMisodiaboles.1596Approx.
-81 KB of
+1. Misodiaboles the worshipfull, to Misacmos the right worshipfull.

 #####Body#####

+1. Misodiaboles and his opinion of Misacmos and his metamorphosed Aiax, written to his deere and learned friende Master Philaretes.

+1. Misodiabolês examination of Misacmos authorities, and argumentes.

+1. Misodiaboles Perfume for filthy smels, containing a mad Purge for Misacmos Lunacie of wit.

-Vlysses vpon Aiax.
-Written by Misodiaboles to his friend PhilaretesMisodiaboles.1596Approx.
-81 KB of **Types of content**
+**Types of content**

   * There are 10 **verse** lines!